-Add the many challenges of managing remote employees – from time zone differences and varying cultural backgrounds to communication hurdles and inconsistent internet connections – the job can be rather daunting.
+Add the many challenges of managing remote employees – from time zone differences and varying cultural backgrounds to communication hurdles and inconsistent internet connections – the job can be somewhat daunting.

 However, it’s worth overcoming the challenges associated with managing a virtual marketing team thanks to the various benefits a remote workforce can offer:

 You can hire anyone from anywhere in the world to get the best talents with the right skillsets for your projects.